department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Veteran-owned small business (VSOB): Lowercase (aside from Veteran) when the term is spelled out.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

-Veterans Affairs: Note there's no apostrophe on Veterans.
+Veterans Affairs: Note that "Veterans" does not take an apostrophe.
 See the entries "VA" and "Department of Veterans Affairs."

 Veterans Benefits Administration (VBA).
 Note that "Benefits" is plural.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.